cckuailong/hostscan/README.md

 ## ChangeLog

+v0.2.3
+- Fix the bug of wrong calculation of file line number

 v0.2.2
 - The -i option supports IP range scanning, such as 1.2.3.4/24
 - The -p option supports custom scan ports, such as 80,8000-8009